Infineon/serial-flash/README.md

 **NOTE:**
 If you delete the contents of the GeneratedSource directory inside the BSP, you must re-generate the memory configuration files *cycfg_qspi_memslot.c/.h*.
 To do this from inside the ModusToolbox™ IDE, open the QSPI Configurator tool from the Quick Panel and press **Ctrl+S** or click **File > Save**.
 If you open the tool outside the IDE, you need to first open the *design.cyqspi* file in the tool.
 To do this, click **File > Import** and then locate the file inside the BSP under *COMPONENT_BSP_DESIGN_MODUS* directory.

+**NOTE:**
+For devices with no internal flash (eg:CAT1B device CYW20829), user needs to disable 'config data in flash' option in QSPI Configurator.

 ### Dependencies

 * [abstraction-rtos](https://github.com/infineon/abstraction-rtos) library if `DEFINES=CY_SERIAL_FLASH_QSPI_THREAD_SAFE` is added in the Makefile